curl/curl/docs/CONNECTION-FILTERS.md

 The filter type `cft` is a singleton, one static struct for each type of filter.
 The `ctx` is where a filter holds its specific data.
 That varies by filter type.
-An http-proxy filter keeps the ongoing state of the CONNECT here, but free it after its has been established.
+An http-proxy filter keeps the ongoing state of the CONNECT here, free it after its has been established.
 The SSL filter keeps the `SSL*` (if OpenSSL is used) here until the connection is closed.
 So, this varies.

 `conn` is a reference to the connection this filter belongs to, so nothing extra besides the pointer itself.